Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Admirer
 Password is root's shadow hash, starting with M5g. and ending with .fl0

+### Blackfield
+Password is Admin's hash, starting with 184 ending with 9ee

 ### Blunder
 Password is the root process we use to priv esc =  /xyz/wxyz